Iterators

 The following functions create iterators over plain C arrays.

-The cxIteratorPtr() and cxMutIteratorPtr() functions are equivalent to the cxIteratorPtr() and cxMutIteratorPtr(), except they assume sizeof(void*) as the elem_size.
+The cxIteratorPtr() function is equivalent to cxIterator(), except it assumes sizeof(void*) as the elem_size.

 The UCX collections also define functions for creating iterators over their items.
 You can read more about them in the respective Sections of the documentation.